-Community pharmacies: these pharmacists work closely with medical practitioners and the general public.
+Community pharmacists work closely with medical practitioners and the general public.
 They make up medicines according to doctors’ prescriptions, as well as on their own initiative.
 They check the prescribed dosage, see to it that the safety margins are not exceeded and that different medicines that are prescribed together, do not interfere with each other’s functions, since some medicines cannot be taken together.
 These pharmacists advise patients concerning their health, and also supply medicine for less serious illnesses without a doctor’s prescription.

-Wholesaler pharmacies and the manufacturing industry: pharmacists in this industry are responsible for controlling the production of medicine.
+Industrial Pharmacists are responsible for controlling the production of medicine.
 It involves checking all the ingredients, and checking the procedures that are used in the manufacture of medicine.
 New products are constantly developed and tested to ensure that they are safe and effective.
 These pharmacists also perform some administrative tasks, such as the preparation of information about new products for submission to the Medical Control Board, the provision of information to physicians, and the planning and marketing of products.

 Pharmacists are found in a wide variety of settings.
 They may work in a hospital or retail (private) pharmacy, or in a classroom.
 Where emergency services are provided, employees are required to work after-hours.
 Pharmacists also work in laboratories or as pharmaceutical manufacturers.
 Those who work as sales’ or manufacturers’ representatives travel to the offices of doctors and dentists and to a variety of health care facilities.

 Degree: BPharm - UWC, RU, NMMU, NWU, UKZN, Wits.
 UL and TUT jointly offer BPharm.